25 Things You're Too Old for Now That You're 25

 8) Talking to Anyone Under the Age of 22

-I know there’s that thing about the youngest people you can viably have sex with being half your age plus seven, but I don’t know what I would say to a 19.5-year-old girl beyond, like, “Hey, has anyone ever tried to explain floppy disks to you?”
-Most of my conversations are basically just loudly referencing shit that happened when I was around that age, which means the girl in question would have practically been a zygote.
+I know there’s that thing about the youngest people you can viably have sex with being half your age plus seven, but I don’t know what I would say to a 20.5-year-old girl beyond, like, “Hey, has anyone ever tried to explain floppy disks to you?”
+Most of my conversations are basically just loudly remembering how good Euro 96 was, so it’s really difficult for me to communicate with anyone who doesn’t have at least one fond memory of Steve Stone.
 Consider this my resignation from talking to anyone born after 1994.

 9) Engaging in Small Talk